Read time: 9 mins

 Ductless / Recirculating Rangehood

-Ductless Range Hoods are a fantastic option for those who have their range set up in a tight space, such as next to the dishwasher or stove because they don’t require any installation on your part.
+Ductless Range Hoods are a fantastic option for those who have their range set up in a tight space, such as next to the dishwasher or stove because they don't require ductwork.
 They also work well for smaller kitchens because they provide good ventilation without taking up too much room.

 Outdoor / Alfresco Rangehoods

-An outdoor rangehood or otherwise called an alfresco rangehood is a system that is specifically designed to be installed outside over a large grill or BBQ.
+An outdoor rangehood or otherwise called an alfresco rangehood is a system that is specifically designed for placement outside over a large grill or BBQ.

 Due to the higher demands, ductless or recirculating range hoods are not a viable option for your alfresco area as they will not handle the amount of smoke.